 - After creating another drop-down list, it will show like the image below.

 - Type the following formula to apply both the criteria.

 - Select any two options from the two drop down list.

 - As a result, you will get the value of the rows, satisfied both the criteria.

 Download this practice workbook to exercise while you are reading this article.

 Finally, I hope you now know how to convert text to date using Excel VBA.
 All of these tactics should be performed while your data is being educated and practiced.
 Look over the practice book and put what you’ve learned to use.
 Because of your generous support, we are motivated to continue delivering initiatives like these.

 Please do not hesitate to contact us if you have any questions.
 Please let us know what you think in the comments area below.

 Stay with us and keep learning.

-- How to Create a Drop Down List with Unique Values in Excel (4 Methods)
+- How to Create Dynamic Dependent Drop Down List in Excel